sottey/rebashvc/README.md

 **5. Pass arbitrary arguments to jobs.**

 ```
-$ bashful run some.yaml first-argument 20
+$ rebashvc run some.yaml first-argument 20
 ```

 Which can be used as bash `$#` parameters (in this case `$1` and `$2`):